 Pick-Up Authorization Requirement

 It is required that parents/guardians complete the Transportation Plan/Pick-up Authorization and Emergency Transportation Form indicating those people that they give authorization to pick-up their child(ren).
-Three pick-up authorizations and emergency contact names are required to remain in the program.
+Three pick-up authorizations and emergency contact names are required.
 If you do not furnish names within two weeks of child starting program, your care will be interrupted until information is submitted.
 Returning to the program will depend on available space.
 It is necessary that these authorized people know that a photo ID will be required in order to sign-out child(ren) from the Center.
 An Emergency Medical Authorization Form must also be completed.
-(Telephone numbers on this form must be current.
-Please update these two forms when necessary!)
+Telephone numbers on this form must be current.
+Update these two forms when necessary.